sandyjmacdonald/pimoroni_learning_materials/pin_entry.md

-# Create a PIN entry system with the Explorer HAT Pro
+# Create a PIN entry system with Explorer HAT

 This beginners tutorial will teach you how to combine a couple of different output devices with the capacitative touch buttons on the